GargitMoe/Meta-MM-Drug-prediction-model/README.md

-# Meta-GAT + Multi-Modal Framework for Molecular Property Prediction
+# Meta-GAT + Multi-Modal for Molecular Property Prediction

 This repository implements a Meta-Learning framework combined with Multi-Modal Learning for molecular property prediction tasks.
 The core model integrates **Meta-GAT** and **SGGRL** (Sequence, Graph, and Geometric Representations Learning), providing a novel approach for molecular analysis.